|

 the trenches along the contour?
 Are there wet spots along the trenches?
 Is

-the application method subsurface irrigation?
+the application method sub-surface irrigation?
 So let's look at some of the

 traditional disposal methods in the next sections.

 Note that the arched trenching is backfilled with gravel and covered with a geotextile membrane prior to backfilling with top soil.
-During excavation, the subsoil (clay) needs to be separated from the topsoil and not reused in the trench.
+During excavation, the sub-soil (clay) needs to be separated from the topsoil and not re-used in the trench.
 The clay may be used to construct a small bank upslope of the trench to direct runoff away from the land application area.
 The benefit of the trench system is that it is passive - requires no energy and very little maintenance over decades, other than mowing the grass on the surface.
 The top of the trench is shaped to displace rainfall and will need to be reshaped after the soil has consolidated months after completion.
 Sow the surface with a locally suitable lawn mix.
 Do not plant trees on the trench, but trees and shrubs can be place away from the edges of the trench.
 Do not grow vegetable over the top of the trenches.
 In rural and semi-rural areas, a fence may be required around the land application area to prevent stock bogging the area after rainfall when the soil will be wetter than the surrounding area.
 If depressions occur in the top of the trench, backfill these until the soil has a mounded shape and ponding of water does not occur.
-Trenches are contructed along the contour (parallel to the contour) so that water will form at equal depth along the length of the trench.
+Trenches are constructed along the contour (parallel to the contour) so that water will form at equal depth along the length of the trench.
+Water moves out through the bottom of the trench and through the sidewall where capillary forces and plant roots draw the water to the surface.
+Because the trench is rarely full, water cannot move directly from the trench to the soil above, it must move through the sidewalls.
+Figure S8.
+Arched trench system In some areas, arched trenching is unsuitable because the wet soil cannot support the load bearing edges of the arch.
+In these areas, the arch trenching is replaced by slotted pipe that will distribute the water throughout the trench as shown in the figure below.
+The same principles apply as outlined above.

-The benefit of the parallel trench layout is that each trench operates with a proportion of the effluent through the distribution box.
-However, the distribution box needs to be accurately sited and levelled and its performance regularly checked and the distribution reset if required.
-In a series layout, the first trench is always wet and only when one trench is saturated will it overflow (through a pipe) to the next trench and so on through the series.
-The least work is done by the bottom trench.
-Trench failures Irrigation of Effluent Two real problems with surface irrigation include the control of surface ponding from irrigating at a rate greater than the infiltration capacity of the soil and the likely contamination when the irrigation system sprays during rain and runoff is contaminated and enters the wider environment without adequate control.
-Sub-surface drip irrigation (SSDI) Special wastewater drip irrigation pipe must be used for all sub-surface drip lines.
+7.3 Trench failures 7.4 Irrigation of Effluent Two real problems with surface irrigation include the control of surface ponding from irrigating at a rate greater than the infiltration capacity of the soil and the likely contamination when the irrigation system sprays during rain and runoff is contaminated and enters the wider environment without adequate control.
+7.5 Sub-surface drip irrigation (SSDI) Special wastewater drip irrigation pipe must be used for all sub-surface drip lines.
 Ordinary irrigation drip line is unsuitable as the inline drippers have not been designed for wastewater which is not as clean as normal irrigation water.
 Wastewater irrigation line is purple.
+Wastewater line may also have in-built chemical inhibitors to prevent root intrusion.
 In the figure to the left, a typical layout of a drip line is shown.
 Essential are the filter and the return flush line.
-Two valuable websites for wastewater drip irrigation are: Netafim and Triangle Waterquip.
+Two valuable websites for wastewater drip irrigation are: Netafim and Triangle Waterquip' wasteflow system.

 |